How We Transformed an Oak Table for Our Homeschool Space

 If you need to do another coat, wait for the paint to dry first.
 A bonus of this DIY is the quick dry time due to the watered-down paint.

-Let dry, sand, wipe clean
+Let dry, sand, and wipe clean

 Sand lightly with high-grit sandpaper (240 or higher) in between coats to get out any imperfections and to smooth the surface.